 Function : Access Control List

-Parameters : Input : hACL - Handle of the ACL.
+Parameters : Input : hACL - Handle to an access control list.